A Course in Interacting Particle Systems: K-dependence

 \section{K-dependence}

-To finish the proof of Theorem~\ref{T:lacont} we need to provide the proof of Theorem~\ref{T:kdep} below, which states that $k$-dependent random variables with succes probability $p$ can be estimated from below by i.i.d.\ random variables with a succes probability $\ti p$ that tends to one as $p\to 1$.
+To finish the proof of Theorem~\ref{T:lacont} we need to provide the proof of Theorem~\ref{T:kdep} below, which states that $K$-dependent random variables with success probability $p$ can be estimated from below by i.i.d.\ random variables with a success probability $\ti p$ that tends to one as $p\to 1$.